api2cart/Android-sdk/docs/ProductApi.md

 ProductApi apiInstance = new ProductApi();
 Integer start = 0; // Integer | This parameter sets the number from which you want to get entities Integer count = 20; // Integer | This parameter sets the entity amount that has to be retrieved.
+Max allowed count=250 String pageCursor = ; // String | Used to retrieve entities via cursor-based pagination (it can't be used with any other filtering parameter)
+Boolean _default = true; // Boolean | Specifies the set of default/not default currencies
-Max allowed count=250 String params = name,iso3,default,avail; // String | Set this parameter in order to choose which entity fields you want to retrieve
+Boolean avail = false; // Boolean | Specifies the set of available/not available currencies String responseFields = {return_message,pagination,result{currency}}; // String | Set this parameter in order to choose which entity fields you want to retrieve
-String pageCursor = ; // String | Used to retrieve entities via cursor-based pagination (it can't be used with any other filtering parameter)
+String params = name,iso3,default,avail; // String | Set this parameter in order to choose which entity fields you want to retrieve
 String exclude = name,iso3,default,avail; // String | Set this parameter in order to choose which entity fields you want to ignore.
-Works only if parameter `params` equal force_all
+Works only if parameter `params` equal force_all try {
-String responseFields = {return_message,pagination,result{currency}}; // String | Set this parameter in order to choose which entity fields you want to retrieve
-Boolean _default = true; // Boolean | Specifies the set of default/not default currencies
-Boolean avail = false; // Boolean | Specifies the set of available/not available currencies try {
-    ModelResponseProductCurrencyList result = apiInstance.productCurrencyList(start, count, params, pageCursor, exclude, responseFields, _default, avail);
+    ModelResponseProductCurrencyList result = apiInstance.productCurrencyList(start, count, pageCursor, _default, avail, responseFields, params, exclude);
     System.out.println(result);
 } catch (ApiException e) {
     System.err.println("Exception when calling ProductApi#productCurrencyList");